 We asked other Nursery and Greenhouse Managers if they could only have 5 skills, what would they be.
 Here is what they said.

 Just like any other job, you will need certain know-hows to excel at your job.
 Nursery and Greenhouse Managers are generally very knowledgeable in these 5 key areas.

 plan, direct, or coordinate investment strategy or operations for a large pool of liquid assets supplied by institutional investors or individual investors.

 plan, direct, or coordinate the management or operation of farms, ranches, greenhouses, aquacultural operations, nurseries, timber tracts, or other agricultural establishments.
 May hire, train, or supervise farm workers or contract for services to carry out the day-to-day activities of the managed operation.
 May engage in or supervise planting, cultivating, harvesting, financial, or marketing activities.

 create and implement methods to market green products and services.

 plan, direct, or coordinate one or more administrative services of an organization, such as records and information management, mail distribution, facilities planning and maintenance, custodial operations, and other office support services.

 plan, organize, direct, control, and coordinate activities of workers engaged in propagating, cultivating, and harvesting horticultural specialties, such as trees, shrubs, flowers, mushrooms, and other plants.

 Related to Nursery and Greenhouse Managers Requirements

-Nursery and Greenhouse Managers requirements, how to become Farm and Greenhouse Managers, degree required to be a Nursery and Greenhouse Manager, Nursery and Greenhouse Managers license and certifications, majors to be a Nursery and Greenhouse Manager, is it hard to become a Nursery and Greenhouse Manager and how long does it take
+Nursery and Greenhouse Managers requirements, how to become Nursery and Greenhouse Managers, degree required to be a Nursery and Greenhouse Manager, Nursery and Greenhouse Managers license and certifications, majors to be a Nursery and Greenhouse Manager, is it hard to become a Nursery and Greenhouse Manager and how long does it take